adampasz/pack-pal/README.md

     "app_id": app ID,
     "ios_sim_path": path to iOS simulator, e.g.: "/./Applications/Xcode.app/Contents/Developer/Platforms/iPhoneSimulator.platform/Developer/SDKs/iPhoneSimulator7.1.sdk",
     "air_sdk_path": path to Air SDK
+	"ext_dirs": array of paths to ANEs used in project.
 }
 ````

 # Usage

 This repo includes an example project that can help you get started.
 Note that you will need to set some of the properties in pack.json for the example to build.

 To run these commands, cd into the 'example_project' directory.